Stanleeeeey/Perceptrons-linear-classification/README.md

 Perceptron and average Perceptron find theta and theta_0 describing line dividing points into two positived labeled and negative labeled

 ### How they work
-(math syntax works only sometimes no idea why)

 #### describing hyperplanes using vectors
 we can describe the line as